 On average, a Super Yacht stewardess gets paid about £1,750 – £3,000 on a small yacht and £ 2,500 – £ 4000 per month on larger yachts.

-- While on board, a stewardess is entitled to food and drink, accommodation, basic toiletries and uniform, transport to and from home and other on board expenses.
+While on board, a stewardess is entitled to food and drink, accommodation, basic toiletries and uniform, transport to and from home and others on board expenses.

 In matters of career progression, a stewardess advances to become a purser.

 Other stewardesses progress career-wise to become more influential staff members in the hotel industry such as operations managers.
-There are those who move to become a housekeeper/butler of the yachts owner’s residence or even secure a job on a cruise liner.
+There are those who move to become housekeeper/butler of the yachts owner’s residence or even secure a job in a cruise liner.

 For some, this compensation is not enough for the stewardess’ hard work and diligence; while others see it as one of the best jobs to cultivate a savings culture.